dengsauve/advent-of-code-2020/README.md

 **Day-07**
 I don't know what I was thinking, but I tried and OO the first night.
 Came back w/fresh eyes the next day and binned the whole affair.
 Solved w/procedural loops.
 Recursive would have been nice, but 🤷‍♂️

+**Day-08**
+I forgot to reset the @accumulator variable when trying jpm/nop swapping, that set me back 5 minutes at least on the 2nd half.

 ## Footnotes

 <sup>1</sup>Eastern Standard Time 😉